ybezsonov/kro/website/docs/docs/getting-started/01-Installation.md

 :::info[**Alpha Stage**]

-KRO is currently in alpha stage.
+kro is currently in alpha stage.
 While the images are publicly available, please note that the software is still under active development and APIs may change.

 :::

-### Install KRO using Helm
+### Install kro using Helm

-Once authenticated, install KRO using the Helm chart:
+Once authenticated, install kro using the Helm chart:

 ```sh
 # Fetch the latest release version from GitHub